dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

 ## X. CONCLUSION

 No fair trial can proceed where the prosecution erases key witnesses, fabricates affidavit language, withholds discovery, and delays constitutional responses for over 50 days.
-The unredacted police report is now the definitive record.
-It must control.
+The unredacted police report, which reveals exculpatory material previously suppressed, is now the definitive and complete record.
+This Court must base its rulings on that record alone.

 Respectfully submitted,
 Dated: April 4, 2025